Financial Guide to Fees

-Students paying FE tuition fees less than £200 – Full payment must be made when the College is in a position to accept online payments.
+Students paying Further Education tuition fees less than £200 – Full payment must be made when the College is in a position to accept online payments.

 In the event of the above presenting hardship to the student, the College will endeavour to provide a mutual flexible arrangement.

 Education Authority (EA) Grants